At Lansing, we are the center-based program for Deaf and Hard of Hearing Students (DHH).

 Our Lansing DHH Vision Statement

 Communication access is a fundamental human right.
 Every child who is deaf must have full access to all educational services and school sponsored activities using the Total Communication Approach.
-At Lansing, our students are recognized as individuals first.
-They will be challenges to maximize their potential in a rigorous environment.
+At Lansing, our students are recognized as individuals first and they will be challenged to maximize their potential in a rigorous environment.
 The high expectations of our program meet Colorado's academic standards while still considering the individual child's needs and abilities.
 Children will receive support in an environment where their potential is maximized.
 The deaf/hard of hearing program focuses on communication, self-advocacy skills, academic support, and school-to-career preparation in a language-rich environment.
 We provide instruction in each child's preferred communication modality with opportunities to interact directly with their Lansing community and deaf adults.
-Families are paramount to their child's success, and we encourage parent involvement in all aspects of their child's education.
+Family involvement is paramount to a child's success and we encourage parent involvement in all aspects of their child's education.